 Notice: This is not a firearm.
 This is a chassis, or technically just a stock that attaches to a firearm, that is customizable for one's use case and comfort.

 A three part chassis designed for the L-X22 series of receivers, also compatible with OEM and aftermarket 10/22 pattern receivers.
 The rear of the chassis has a picatinny rail for mounting several different buttstocks and pistol braces, as well as an AR15 grip index point to fit most compatible grips.

 Two different forends are available:

-Both forends have a barrel channel, designed with a clearance for free floating a .920in bull barrel, though standard OEM profile barrels can be used as well.
+Forends have a barrel channel designed with a clearance for free floating a .920in bull barrel, though standard OEM profile barrels can be used as well.

 Filament Used: PLA+